Fraud and Forgery Lawsuit Filed Against Sheehy Hyundai

 After reviewing the documents, it quickly appeared that our client had been badly taken advantage of, and a lawsuit was filed.

 If you or a friend or family member has been the victim of car dealership fraud or forgery, the victim deserves to be compensated for what was done.
 We have brought claims and successfully sued numerous car dealerships in Maryland to obtain compensation for our clients in cases involving car dealerships being dishonest and forging customer’s signatures.

-Whitney, LLP offers Free Consultations, and our clients in car dealership fraud and forgery cases do not pay any out of pocket expenses.
+Whitney, LLP offers Free Consultations.
 Contact Us Now at (410) 583-8000, or use our online Quick Contact Form.
 We can help.

 Charles County and Prince George’s County Car Dealership Fraud Lawyer

 Waldorf, MD is in Charles County, which contains the cities of Bensville, Bryans Road, Bryantown, Cobb Island, Hughesville, Pomfret, Potomac Heights, Rock Point and Saint Charles.
 Charles County is adjacent to Prince Georges County, which includes the cities of Bowie, College Park, District Heights, Glenarden, Greenbelt, Hyattsville, Laurel, Mount Rainier, New Carrollton and Seat Pleasant.
 Citizens of both counties who recently purchased vehicles should carefully check the documents they received from the dealership where they purchased against the contracts that were sent to the finance company.